iKramp/OS-race/documentation/syscalls.md

  - On failure, returns -1 and sets errno
 #### Description:
 Unmaps a previously mapped region of memory starting at addr and spanning size bytes.
 This releases the mapping and any associated resources.

+### Syscall 11: sleep
+#### Args:
+1. uint64 microseconds - duration to sleep in microseconds
+#### Return Value:
+ - On success, returns 0
+ - On failure, returns -1 and sets errno
+#### Description:
+Puts the calling process to sleep for at least the specified duration in microseconds.
+Resolution of the sleep is up to the kernel (might be rounded up to the nearest 100 micros).
+Sleep of 0 microseconds just yields to the kernel and does not invoke any kind of sleep.

+### Syscall 12: time
+#### Args:
+1. uint64* seconds - pointer to store the current time in seconds since epoch
+1. uint64* nanoseconds - pointer to store the current time in nanoseconds part
+#### Return Value:
+ - On success, returns 0
+ - On failure, returns -1 and sets errno
+#### Description:
+Retrieves the current system time.
+The time is returned in seconds and nanoseconds since the Unix epoch (January 1, 1970).
+The seconds and nanoseconds are stored in the provided pointers.